shrik16/gunshot-doa-estimation/README.md

 This project implements a Direction of Arrival (DoA) estimation system for gunshot detection using a microphone array.
 It uses the Generalized Cross-Correlation with Phase Transform (GCC-PHAT) method to estimate the direction of a gunshot sound source in a simulated environment with added noise and reverberation.
 Visualizations are included to help understand the results.

+### ***Disclaimer***

+This project is intended for educational purposes only.
+It simulates gunshot direction of arrival (DoA) estimation in a controlled environment and should not be relied upon for real-world applications, such as security or law enforcement, due to its limitations, including the use of synthetic data, simplified assumptions, and lack of real-world validation.

 ### ***Features***